 Residents in this part of the city were suspicious of the police, and reluctant to cooperate with any official investigation.

-The local press reported the story exhaustively, with the murder dominating the headlines for weeks on end.
+The local press covered the story exhaustively, with the murder dominating the headlines for weeks on end.

 But as the investigation stalled in the days following Alma's death, pressure began to mount on Piggott and Brophy.
-The public demanded the case be solved, and the perpetrator caught.
+The public demanded the perpetrator be caught.

 And in this trying atmosphere, the detectives began to make progress.